floweredscarf/su25/labs/lab06/index.md

     /* ... more methods to operate on ... */
 }
 ```

+{: .info}
 > The inner class is declared `private` to enforce our abstraction barrier, but what does the `static` modifier do?
-> The `static` modifier prevents the inner class from accessing instance variables or methods of the outer class.
-> This saves a bit of memory and helps prevent mistakes by making sure we don't modify anything we shouldn't.
+The `static` modifier prevents the inner class from accessing instance variables or methods of the outer class.
+This saves a bit of memory and helps prevent mistakes by making sure we don't modify anything we shouldn't.

 ### `toString` and `equals`

 Just like yesterday, we will want a `toString` method so that our linked lists will be displayed
 in a more readable format in the debugger or when printing to the console.
 We will also want
-an `equals` method that checks whether or not list A and list B have the same content, rather than checking if `A` and `B` refer to the same object.
+an `equals` method that checks whether or not list A and list B **contain the same content**, rather than checking if `A` and `B` refer to the same object.
-Overriding `equals()` means `assertEquals` in our tests will correctly verify whether two lists contain the same content.
 Here is an illustration of this difference:

 ![](img/equals.png)